 Take the time to show your friend that you care enough to learn about their treatment plan.
-After I was told of Rach’s initial diagnosis, I spent the next week researching the grade, stage, and type of cancer.
-I visited chat threads of other women that had similar diagnoses.
+After I was told of Rach’s initial diagnosis, I visited chat threads of other women that had similar diagnoses.
 I wanted to see how these women were handling their cancer and how they were feeling during and after chemo.

 Though I knew that I would never be able to relate to Rach, I wanted to understand what she was enduring as best as I could.
 I try not ask questions that could potentially offend her.
-I also asked her for a list of the chemo drugs that would be administered.
-So I could research the side effects and therefore be able to anticipate what was to come.
 Once I had a handle on her treatment plan and she confirmed that I understood, I offered to relay the information to other peripheral friends so that she would not need to repeat herself constantly, which she gladly accepted.

 It you truly want to be of service to a loved one during this difficult time, it is important that you not only offer kind words, but that you physically show up for them.
 Your relationship with your friend is undoubtedly going to go through some major changes as their cancer treatment and life afterwards unfolds.
 Do not place the burden on your loved one to ask you for what they need.
 No one likes having to ask for help or appear weak.
 If your friend is religious, ask if you can accompany them to a service of their faith.
 Try to attend as many chemo sessions as possible.
 Consider raising funds for a charitable organization that is significant to them.